MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 - Windows Server 2019 (with [KB5006744](https://support.microsoft.com/topic/october-19-2021-kb5006744-os-build-17763-2268-preview-e043a8a3-901b-4190-bb6b-f5a4137411c0))
 - Windows Server 2022 (with [KB5006745](https://support.microsoft.com/topic/october-26-2021-kb5006745-os-build-20348-320-preview-8ff9319a-19e7-40c7-bbd1-cd70fcca066c))

-Security settings management doesn't work on non-persistent desktops, like Virtual Desktop Infrastructure (VDI) clients or Azure Virtual Desktops.
+Security settings management doesn't work on and is not supported with the following:

+- Non-persistent desktops, like Virtual Desktop Infrastructure (VDI) clients or Azure Virtual Desktops.
+- Domain Controllers

+> [!IMPORTANT]
+>
+> In some cases, Domain Controllers that are run a down level server Operating system (2012 R2 or 2016) can unintentionally be managed by Microsoft Defender for Endpoint.
+In order to ensure that this doesn’t happen in your environment, we recommend making sure your domain controllers are neither tagged “MDE-Management” or managed by MDE.

 ### Licensing and subscriptions